Brad Pitt's Ukrainian attacker pleads no contest to battery

-Vitalii Sediuk, a 25-year-old Ukrainian TV personality infamous for pulling pranks on celebrities at events, was charged with four misdemeanor counts of battery, assault, unlawful activity and interference at a theatrical event.
+Vitalii Sediuk, a 25-year-old Ukrainian TV personality infamous for pulling pranks on celebrities at events, was charged with four misdemeanour counts of battery, assault, unlawful activity and interference at a theatrical event.

 He pleaded no contest to battery and unlawful activity, and the rest of the counts were dismissed as part of his plea deal.